mbaumer/us_hep_funding/docs/_states/CA.md

 <a name="CA-46"></a>
 [Back to top](#top)
 ## CA-46 -- Rep. J. Correa (D)
+### Committees
+J. Correa is not on any of our key committees

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $40,000.00 in SC HEP grants.